xaynetwork/xaynet/docs/network_architecture.rst

 **Requirements and Assumptions:**

 * We need a bi-direction communication channel between *Participants* and *Coordinator*.
-* There is no need for a *Participant* to *Pariticipant* communication.
+* There is no need for *Participant* to *Pariticipant* communication.
-* The *Pariticipants* run on the clients infrastructure.
+* The *Pariticipants* run on the client infrastructure.
 They should have low operation overhead.
 * We need to be agnostic of the machine learning framework used by the clients.
 * Keep in mind that the *Coordinator* may need to handle a large number of *Participants*.